RulOfficial/trade-checker-jjkz/README.md

 ## How to Use

-1. Select a category or leave it as "All" to see every item
-2. Search for specific items by name
+1. Search for specific items by name
-3. Click **Add A** or **Add B** to add items to each box
+2. Click **Add A** or **Add B** to add items to each box
-4. Adjust quantities using +/- buttons
+3. Adjust quantities using +/- buttons
-5. Watch the totals update in real-time
+4. Watch the totals update in real-time
-6. Use the copy button to share your trade comparison
+5. Use the copy button to share your trade comparison

 ## Data